What is Trade Deficit?

-Factor inputs such as raw material, labor, land rents, taxes, etc. affect the cost of production of the goods and services produced in the country.
-A higher cost of production leads to making the goods less competitive in the international market, leading to a reduction in Exports and all things remaining the same, it will increase the deficit or reduce the surplus
+Factor inputs such as raw material, labor, land rents, taxes, etc., affect the cost of production of the goods and services produced in the country.
+A higher cost of production leads to making the goods less competitive in the international market, leading to a reduction in exports.
+All things remaining the same will increase the deficit or reduce the surplus.

 2. Exchange Rates

-In international trade, if a domestic currency is depreciated, it is a plus because the purchasing power of the foreign consumer increases as one unit of foreign currency is capable of buying more units of foreign goods.
-Therefore the exports get a boost leading to a contraction of deficit or widening of surplus
+In international trade, if a domestic currency is depreciated, it is a plus because the foreign consumer’s purchasing power increases as one unit of foreign currency is capable of buying more units of foreign goods.
+Therefore the exports get a boost leading to a contraction of deficit or widening of surplus.

 3. Taxes, Sanctions, Tariffs, Quotas

 All of these policies restrict the flow of goods between two countries, and if these are imposed, they lead to a deficit for the exporting country and a surplus for the importing country.
 One of the reasons for such impositions is to boost the domestic economy.